frankhecker/gettingdatacoursera/README.md

 Repository Files
 ----------------

-This repository contains three files:
+This repository contains four files:

 * `README.md`.
 The file you're reading.
 * `run_analysis.R`.
 An R script to create a tidy data set from a set of raw accelerometer data.
 * `CodeBook.md`.
-A code book describing the variables in the tidy data set.
+A code book describing the variables in the tidy data set and various notes about how the analysis was done.
+* `tidy_data.txt`.
+A copy of the output file created by the analysis script.

 Prerequisites
 -------------